gourilaxmi/indic-translation-asr-project/task2_asr_transliteration/README.md

 # Indic Translation & ASR System

 A two-part research and engineering project:
-1. **Task 1** — Evaluation of five English-to-Tamil translation models across translation quality, token metrics, and Indic tokenizer behavior
-2. **Task 2** — ASR-based transcription and transliteration system using Whisper and indic-transliteration, containerised with Docker
+1. **Task 2** — ASR-based transcription and transliteration system using Whisper and indic-transliteration, containerised with Docker

-**Gourilakshmi S **

 ---